quentincloudsnow/quentin/IntegrationHub.md

     ![Relative](images/2022-09-06_14-32-45.png)

-    > For this exercise we do not use any credentials, this third party API doe not require authentication but most 3rd party API would require credentials to authenticate with it.Credentials can be configured in ServiceNow, and you would select the right **Credential Alia** to use under the **Connection Details**
+    > For this exercise we do not use any credentials, this third party API doe not require authentication but most 3rd party API would require credentials to authenticate with it.Credentials can be configured in ServiceNow, and you would select the right **Credential Alias** to use under the **Connection Details**
     In production scenario, information such as **Base URL** (End point)c and **Credentials** would be configured on the instance under **Connections & Credentials**.

 1. Scroll down to show the **Request Details** form